 ot to be confused with the more recent Swedish speed/thrash metal outfit of the same name, the Chilean Bewithed was created by vocalist Doomicus and guitarist Epic "Arahn Evil" Warrior in 1990, and officially entered the scene in 1991 with their demo In God I Trust (The Medieval Fears), a recording that laid the foundations for their characteristic black /doom metal sound.
 A second demo followed in 1992, Nemesis, featuring three new members: Iron "Anganamon" Warrior (guitar), Path Sentinel (Real Name: Claudio Prado; bass), and Walhalla Thunder (Real Name: José Manuel; drums).
-With this line-up, Bewitched went on to record one more demo, Doomed, which displayed a more gothic and epic black/doom direction and was widely distributed through European mail orders like 'Osmose Productions' and 'Holy Records'.
+With this line-up, Bewitched went on to record one more demo, Doomed, which displayed a more punk rock and epic black/doom direction and was widely distributed through European mail orders like 'Osmose Productions' and 'Holy Records'.
 The last set eventually led to a deal with 'Warmaster Records' in Colombia, to release a split LP with Finish F, called Uncunt.

 After another line-up change, and after several session members, the Hibernum in Perpetuum (1996) full length under the membership of Doomicus Stardust (Real Name: Aldo Araya Contreras) returning with Arahn Evil and new members Snow (Real Name: Rodrigo Espinoza) drums), Cuto (guitar), Jose Luis (bass) and Path Sentinel (acoustic guitars) was recorded in the winter of 1993 and eventually thawed out in 1995 via Chilean label 'Picoroco Records'.
 Despite its very limited edition, Hibernum in Perpetuum enjoyed fairly good distribution in Europe, and formed the basis for a new deal with 'Conquistador Records'.
 Another membership change with Mayhem (Real Name: Rodrigo Campos) taking over guitar from Cuto and Anganamon switching to bass.
 The ensuing album, Dragonflight, stepped into a new level of doom metal, featuring the technical dexterity of the epic European sound, as well as the classic black metal elements and look.
 Dragonflight arrived in the spring of 1997, and signified a decisive step forward for the band.
 The compilation Symphonia Armonie Infernum Revelationum (1997) followed to sum up the first chapter of their tenure.